MIDLAND VETERANS TRACK & FIELD LEAGUE

 Clarification of rules for relays

-First change at change marked for box 2 in 4×100, second change as used for 4×400, and the 400m runner to break on the back straight.
+First change in lanes at change marked for box 2 in 4×100, second change as used for 4×400, and the 400m runner to break after the blue curved line after the start (no acceleration zones).

+4x200m relay.
 Unless the track is clearly marked for this relay, the first two runners should run as in the medley relay.
-The third runner will not break until the back straight.
-The final change over box will be to the box at 200m in lane 1
+The third runner will break after the blue curved line by the start.
+The final change over box will be level to the box at 200m in lane 1, (no acceleration zones).

 Medical support at fixtures: